wiredquill/suse-rancher-prime-setup/README-Full-Instructions.md

 ## Apply YAML Files to Clusters

-Apply the `local-cluster-fleet.yaml` to the main Rancher cluster (`local`).
-This file contains the core secrets required to run Fleet.

 Apply the `downstream-cluster-fleet.yaml` to all downstream clusters.
 This sets up the application collection, SCC configuration, and related settings.

-### Rancher Local Cluster

-On your main Rancher cluster, use the Rancher UI to import your customized `local-cluster-fleet.yaml` file.

 ### On `hangar-bay` and `radar-station`

 Use the Rancher UI to deploy the `downstream-cluster-fleet.yaml` file to both `hangar-bay` and `radar-station` clusters.

 ## Set Up Hosted Domain Names